-Are transactions normally subject to closing conditions?
+22 Are transactions normally subject to closing conditions?
 Describe those closing conditions that are customarily acceptable to a seller and any other conditions a buyer may seek to include in the agreement.

 Signing and completion of transactions can occur simultaneously in the absence of legal or regulatory obligations to satisfy before completing the transfer of title to shares or assets.
-In that regard, antitrust filings and associated approvals or expiration of waiting periods is a common condition, as are conditions relating to CFIUS filings (if applicable).
+In that regard, antitrust filings and associated approvals or expiration of waiting periods is a common condition, as are conditions relating to Committee on Foreign Investment in the United States filings (if applicable).
 Similarly, the absence of any court order or law prohibiting the closing is a common condition.